Transparency and Honesty about the health and temperament of all the dogs in our breeding program.

 Here at Ghibli we do have certain expectations of our buyers.
 All buyers have to sign a contract.
 In that contract some of our expectations include:

-Introduce yourself by emailing me at tashagrieser@gmail.com or messaging my business facebook page, Ghibli Poodles, and ask for an application.
-Return it to start a dialogue.
+Introduce yourself by emailing me at tashagrieser@gmail.com and ask for an application.
 Please, for ease of finding your email and application in my email, include in the subject line "Ghibli Puppy" or "Interested in Puppy" or "Ghibli Puppy Application".
 Once you have your application submitted, I will review it, answer any questions you have, and then I hold onto applications until you let me know that you are interested in an planned litter.
-I take Names for the Waist list for an announced litter from any approved applicants until the Due Date.
+Once the Litter is announced as having been bred, I take Names for the Waist list for an announced litter from any approved applicants until the Due Date.
 Once puppies are born, the Wait List is put in order by application date, so I encourage early application!

-Once your application is approved and the litter is born, you may make a deposit and sign a deposit contract.
+Once the litter is born, approved applicants will be contacted to with instructions on how to make a deposit.
 Please understand that Deposits are a commitment to my breeding program so please only make one if you are confident you will be purchasing from me, not considering any other litter, or on any other wait lists.
 Deposits are transferable to next available litter if you decide to wait on a puppy out of another litter.
-Deposits are NOT required.
+Deposits are NOT required but encouraged.
 You have the option to pay in full at pick up or wait until after temperament evaluated and picks are made to make a deposit.
-Puppies must be paid for in cash (preferred) or cashiers check, or I can accept Venmo for those traveling by air or long distances.
+Cash payment accepted.

 APET Temperament Testing will be done at 8 weeks of age.
 Structural evaluations will be done around 8 weeks old.
 Once both evaluations are complete, I will choose my keeper show puppy.
-Once I know which puppies are available I will start contacting Deposit holders by date of application to share information on the temperament testing and which puppy(ies) I feel would best fit your family's lifestyle.
+Once I know which puppies are available I will start contacting the Wait List by date of application to share information on the temperament testing and which puppy(ies) I feel would best fit your family's lifestyle.
 I do my best to match families to their preferred sex and color.
 Each deposit holder will get 24 hours to make a choice before moving on to the next deposit holder.
+We choose to use the APET because of how comprehensive it is in comparison to more populalar tests, like the Volhard.
+The APET tests over 30 chacterisitics and traits to best match puppies to their homes.
+To Learn more about the APET and how its scored, visit: https://www.avidog.com/wp-content/resource-pages/TPE-long/APET-Score-Sheet%202018.pdf

 I prefer puppies picked up at my home.
-In some circumstances, I may be able to meet up or deliver.
+In some circumstances, I may be able to meet up in Toledo, Fort Wayne, Findlay or another agreed upon meeting place.
 This is considered case by case.
 At this time, I will not ship a puppy but do allow a trusted friend or relative to pick up the puppy for you.
 At pick up, you will sign my contract (available for review upon request), we will answer any questions you have, and you can meet the dam (and in some cases the sire) to your puppy, too.
 Please plan to travel with your puppy in a crate, especially if its a long car ride.
 Your puppy will have been socialized to at least a few short car rides, but I cannot guarantee your puppy will not get car sick so bring some clean up supplies.
-Please bring a leash (puppies get sent home with a collar) and plan ahead for puppy safe stops for your puppy to eliminate.
+Please bring a leash and collar, and plan ahead for puppy safe stops for your puppy to eliminate.
 Please do not take your puppy to any dog parks or areas frequented by other dogs on your car ride home.
 I send home Alfalfa pellets for a litter box if you want to bring one for the trip for guaranteed safe potty opportunities for puppy.

 Puppies NEED to chew and they chew a lot - make sure they have a variety of approved and appropriate items.
 Although chew deterrent may become part of your puppy management plan, an ounce of prevention is worth a pound of cure.